 Up until a few weeks ago, my apartment looked like the back stock room of a Sephora…and not in a good way.

 So I decided to hire California Closets to help design a space that would best suit the needs of all of my products—and then, I enlisted the help of a professional organizer.
-(Full blog post about my experience with California Closets to come!)
+(If you haven’t yet read it, I did a full review of California Closets and details about how much it cost here. )

 Lisa Jacobs, the founder of Imagine it Done, sent her team over to my apartment for a complete organizational overhaul—and while they were here, I picked up a ton of incredible makeup organization ideas and tricks that I’m excited to share with you.